-The department of chemical engineering at K-State provides all students the opportunity to become great engineers.
+The Tim Taylor Department of Chemical Engineering at K-State provides all students the opportunity to become great engineers.
 Graduates from the program have a solid education in chemistry, physics, advanced mathematics, and engineering practices, preparing them for a successful career in industry, academia or government.

 Top News and Stories

 - Professor announces publication of book on phytotechnology

 Larry Erickson, professor in the Tim Taylor Department of Chemical Engineering, announces publication of the edited book, "Phytotechnology with Biomass Production — Sustainable Management of Contaminated Sites."